GENERAL AND ADMINISTRATIVE

 Oversight of Internal Audit

 The system-wide internal audit steering committee establishes policies and procedures for the internal audit function.
-Administrative Services oversees and coordinates internal audits for the MU campus and serves as liaison to the steering committee and the internal auditors.
+Division of Finance-Accounting oversees and coordinates internal audits for the MU campus and serves as liaison to the steering committee and the internal auditors.

 - Evaluate whether University organizations and functional units are effectively carrying out their responsibilities of planning, accounting, custody, and control, in accordance with management directives and high standards of administrative practice.